Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Controls.md

     Debug.Log("Left Stick actuated past 25%");
 ```

-There are two mechanisms that most notably make use of Control actuation:
+These two mechanisms use Control actuation:

 - [Interactive rebinding](ActionBindings.md#interactive-rebinding) (`InputActionRebindingExceptions.RebindOperation`) uses it to select between multiple suitable Controls to find the one that is actuated the most.
 - [Conflict resolution](ActionBindings.md#conflicting-inputs) between multiple Controls that are bound to the same action uses it to decide which Control gets to drive the action.

 ## Noisy Controls

-The Input System can label a Control as "noisy".
-You can query this using the  [`InputControl.noisy`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_noisy) property.

-Noisy Controls are those that can change value without any actual or intentional user interaction required.
+The Input System can label a Control as "noisy", meaning that they can change value without needing any actual or intentional user interaction.
 A good example of this is a gravity sensor in a cellphone.
 Even if the cellphone is perfectly still, there are usually fluctuations in gravity readings.
-Another example are orientation readings from an HMD.
+Another example is taking orientation readings from an HMD.

+You can query whether a control is noisy with the  [`InputControl.noisy`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_noisy) property.

 If a Control is marked as noisy, it means that: